phonkd/dockerd/kubernetes/A5 yaml k8s/A5 Controllers/example replica set yaml.md

       --image: nginx
   replicas: 3
   selector:
+   matchLabels:
+    type: front-end
 ```
 >[!tip]
->If labels apply, replica sets will also consider pods not created by itself.
+>- If labels apply, replica sets will also consider pods not created by itself.
+>- The template section consists of the pod definition file